k-box/k-search-client-php/readme.md

 Leaving the `KSEARCH_URL` variable empty will cause the integration tests to be skipped.

-For specific tests a webserver that generates specific failures might be needed.
+For specific tests a webserver that generates specific failures is needed.
 The Host and Port of that server can be configured with the `FAILURE_GENERATOR_SERVER` environment variable.
 The variable is expected to contain both host and port, like `docker.for.win.localhost:8001`, if the server is running on localhost port 8001 and the K-Search is running in a docker image on localhost.

 The failure generator webserver replies with correct responses to HEAD requests, while generate a 404 for every GET request.
 You can see an example implementation in https://git.klink.asia/paul/failure